hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### macOS send traffic over VPN

-OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [OS X](#os-x) section above and complete these steps.
+OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [macOS](#os-x-macos) section above and complete these steps.
 Save VPN configuration and re-connect.

 1. Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
 1. Click the **TCP/IP** tab, and make sure **Link-local only** is selected in the **Configure IPv6** section.